Markhor: Description

-Markhor stand 65 to 115 cm at the shoulder, are 132 to 186 cm long and weigh from 32 to 110 kg.
+Markhor adults stand 65 to 115 cm at the shoulder, are 132 to 186 cm long and weigh from 32 to 110 kg.
 They have the highest maximum shoulder height among the species in the genus Capra, but is surpassed in length and weight by the Siberian ibex.
 The coat is of a grizzled, light brown to black colour, and is smooth and short in summer, while growing longer and thicker in winter.
 The fur of the lower legs is black and white.
-Markhor are sexually dimorphic, with males having longer hair on the chin, throat, chest and shanks.
-Females are redder in colour, with shorter hair, a short black beard, and are maneless.
+Markhor are sexually dimorphic, with males having longer hair on the chin, throat, chest, and shanks.
+Females are redder in colour, with shorter hair and a short, black beard, and are maneless.
 Both sexes have tightly curled, corkscrew-like horns, which close together at the head, but spread upwards toward the tips.
 The horns of males can grow up to 160 cm long, and up to 25 cm in females.
-The males have a pungent smell, which surpasses that of the domestic goat.